 ADVICE FOR WHEN YOU ARE APPLYING TO VET SCHOOL

-Your personal statement should highlight your values and goals.
-Vet school is a formidable academic challenge that requires perseverance and drive.
+Succeeding in vet school requires perseverance and drive.
 Be sure to feature your personal values, your dedication, and the contributions you hope to make to veterinary medicine and the larger world.
-But do not just talk about your values—show how you have demonstrated them throughout your experiences, volunteer work, and relationships.
+Let your experiences, volunteer work, and relationships showcase your dedication, values, and drive.

-Do not confine yourself to vet-related experiences; vet schools value communication and interpersonal skills as well.
-After all, while vets care for animals, they also work closely with people, typically as the leader of a care team.
+Vet schools value communication and interpersonal skills as much as animal-related experiences.
+Although vets care for animals, they work closely with people.
 This is another place where you can show the breadth of your experience and add personality to your vet school application.

 You should write your statement long before you are ready to submit your application.
-Be sure to have people you trust read the statement to provide constructive criticism, and find a grammar expert to proofread it for you.
+Be sure to have a third party read your statement and provide constructive criticism.
+Find a grammar expert to proofread it for you.
 Remember, your vet school application should show strong communication skills.
 You don’t want mistakes to slip into your final draft.

 *Ross University School of Veterinary Medicine confers a Doctor of Veterinary Medicine (DVM) degree, which is accredited by the American Veterinary Medical Association Council on Education (AVMA COE), 1931 N. Meacham Road, Suite 100, Schaumburg, IL 60173, Tel: 800.248.2862.
 For more information please visit: https://www.avma.org/education/accreditation-veterinary-colleges.